 I’ve almost made my way through their entire list of flavors—so far here are my favorites:

 I recently got married and also had Muddy Paws do the dessert.
+(BTW, check out what I got my groomsman).
 It’s fair to see people were way more excited to see the cheesecake that day than they were to see me.

 Put your stretchy pants on and get yourself at least 5 slices of cheesecake.
 Check out the menu here: https://www.muddypawscheesecake.com/